nickerso/cellml-spec-sphinx-test/source/general-matters.rst

 Extension information items
 ---------------------------

-1. CellML Infosets MAY contain zero or more element or attribute information items in an extension namespace (extension information items), as children of CellML Information Items.
+1. CellML infosets MAY contain zero or more element or attribute information items in an extension namespace (extension information items), as children of CellML Information Items.